 Bowen Center – Traditional Internship Positions

-Bowen Center has three internship positions available for the traditional internship experience.
+Bowen Center has two internship positions available for the traditional internship experience.
 This internship offers psychologists-in-training an intensive and wide-ranging clinical and educational experience, firmly rooted in values of community service, multiculturalism, stewardship of healthcare resources and adherence to the highest standards of ethical practice.
 The primary emphasis of the yearlong program is the professional development of the psychology practitioner.
 To that end, the internship provides an opportunity to gain proficiency in a wide array of therapeutic and assessment techniques in a variety of clinical modalities and settings.
 Interns will develop their skills in assessment, diagnosis and testing.
+A portion of the internship will be spent participating in multi-disciplinary team meetings, doing group and individual therapy, and possible testing on our inpatient unit.
 Bowen Center places strong emphasis on learning and implementing consensus evidence based practices, participation in clinicians and principles and practices of trauma informed care.
 Interns can also expect to learn about a rapidly changing healthcare environment and to develop greater understanding of fundamental business principles of the marketplace.
 Bowen Center has developed a number of partnerships with primary healthcare providers, major health systems and managed care organization.
 We are growing our expertise in providing integrated whole-person healthcare as both “the right thing to do” and position ourselves to be a leader and successful in the era of healthcare reform.

 Interns work in multidisciplinary teams and have ready access to psychiatrists, psychiatric nurse practitioners, licensed psychologists, licensed clinical social workers, licensed mental health counselors, licensed marital and family therapist and community based case workers.
 We place a strong emphasis on mutual support and practitioner wellness and the organizational prevention of secondary trauma.
 Interns can expect to be valued members of clinical teams who are treated with respect they are due as knowledgeable and experienced professionals.
 Bowen Center generously supports continuing education of all our staff, including our interns.
 Interns can expect to have opportunities to attend off-site professional workshops in areas of interest.